 Golf tournaments present a huge opportunity to bring in loads of money and develop relationships with golfers in your area.
-Hosting a tournament is tough though, they require so much careful thought and planning to get right.
+Hosting a golf tournament is tough though, they require so much careful thought and planning to get right.

 This season, take your events to the next level.
 Create a memorable experience for every attendee that will have them jumping to make their reservation the next time around.